Frequently Asked Questions

 New students are assessed during their first session or via a quick swim evaluation.

-Private is a 1:1 ratio Semi-Private is a 2:1 ratio (both students in class are grouped based on age/swim ability) Female only is a 4:1 ratio, 1:1 or 2:1
+Semi-Private is a 2:1 ratio (both students in class are grouped based on age/swim ability)

 This is common and okay!
 Our instructors are trained to handle these moments calmly and compassionately.
 We’ll invite the child to sit poolside, watch others, or participate in “dry” games until they’re ready.
 No child is forced into the pool—readiness comes with time and trust.